derrod/liquidsky_keylogger/README.md

 Little proof of concept keylogger for LiquidSky.

 LiquidSky is using Protobuf for all communication between the server and client (Video is streamed over RTP).
+This communication is entirely unencrypted and contains data such as keystrokes, mouse movement and clipboard.

-This tool decodes the protobuf packets and prints them in a human-readable form.
+This tool decodes the protobuf messages and prints them in a human-readable form.
 It also has a keylogger mode that will print keypresses as readable text in near real-time.

 It currently can sniff on local network interfaces or use a pcap file as input.